archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 **A**.
 Absolutely, you do not need to be at a Canadian institution to apply.
 If you have questions about your eligibility, please do feel free to ask us.

-**Q**. _Do you fund overhead?_

-**A**.
-Unfortunately, we cannot.
-As this is a project supported by the Andrew W. Mellon Foundation's Public Knowledge program, we are bound by their guidelines which [include](https://mellon.org/programs/public-knowledge/): "the Public Knowledge program does not fund indirect costs or overhead, fundraising events, building projects or capital costs, endowment management fees, student tuition, or K–12 initiatives."

 ### Datasets